puko818/SureTypeSC/README.md

 ## Getting Started

 These instructions will guide you through installation and testing of the program.
-It is important to have support for GIT LFS (https://git-lfs.github.com/) prior to cloning the project from GitHub as some of the project data (models and testing data) exceed the standard limit for file size on GitHub.
+The large project data (classifiers and testing data) are storted on Google Drive due to the GitHub filesize limitation.
+Please refer to the links in the corresponding folders (clf/ and data/).

 ### Prerequisites
 * git-lfs https://git-lfs.github.com/